 Use of Discretionary Leave

-A written request for discretionary personal leave shall be required to be submitted to the Executive Director or designee three workdays in advance of the anticipated absence, except in extenuating circumstances.
+A written request for discretionary personal leave shall be submitted to the Executive Director or designee.
 In deciding to grant personal leave, the Executive Director or designee shall consider the effect of the employee's absence on the organization's business.

 Use of Leave

-For purposes of personal illness, illness or death in the immediate family, or family emergency, available leave shall be used in the order decided by the employee.
+For purposes of personal illness, illness or death in the immediate family, or family emergency, the following types of leave are available:

 Absences for court appearances related to an employee's personal business shall be deducted from the employee's accumulated leave.
 However, an employee shall be granted leave with pay and without loss of accumulated leave for jury duty or compliance with a subpoena.
 The employee shall be required to present documentation of the service and shall be allowed to retain any compensation provided for jury duty.